spectrumx/sds-code/gateway/README.md

     For a local deploy:

     ```bash
-    make test
+    just test
     ```

-    Template checks are also run as part of `make test`.
+    Template checks are also run as part of `just test`.

     Alternatively, run them as: